uidaholib/spec-lumber/_posts/2020-03-23-grand-coulee-dam-and-irrigationoh-dam.md

 author: Michelle Shannon
 ---

-Welcome back to another week of Oh Dam!, our series on dams in the Pacific Northwest.
 Today, we’re discussing the Grand Coulee Dam and irrigation pumping plants and discharge pipes.

 The Grand Coulee Dam is part of the larger Columbia Basin